kenwer/detectorist/README.md

 ### [0.1.0] - 2025-08-01
 #### Added
 - Initial release with MVP functionality.
-- Image browser with navigation
+- Image browser with navigation added.
 - Basic object detection using an ONNX model.
 - Support for PNG, JPG, BMP, HEIC/HEIF, and Sony RAW (.ARW) images.